 Non-profits operating in the United States often work to resolve complex problems.
 They also have to account for the high cost of living and staffing.
 Organizations working overseas, on the other hand, often work to solve more basic problems that have inexpensive solutions.
 Solving these problems can make a tremendous difference for a great number of people at a fraction of the cost (check out our Core Values to better understand why we do what we do).
 Currently, we have program offices in the sub-Saharan African countries of Burkina Faso and Malawi.

-263 million children and youth did not attend school in 2016 – and that was before the Coronavirus pandemic.
+263 million children and youth did not attend school in 2016—and that was before the Coronavirus pandemic.
 There are a number of reasons why students do not attend school around the world.
-The Sonder Project currently focuses on ensuring a healthy and safe learning environment in a permanent structure by building schools.
-The school blocks we build are oftentimes the most structurally sound buildings in the area.
-This sends a clear message to the local community: “Education is key.”
+The Sonder Project currently focuses on ensuring a healthy and safe learning environment in a permanent structure by building schools and sponsoring students who attend some of those same schools to reach their full potential.
+The school blocks we build, and the sponsorship we provide, send a clear message to the local community: “Education is key.”

 815 million people are undernourished around the world.
 In the rural communities with whom we partner, the local population is primarily subsistence farmers.
 Climate change and unreliable growing seasons have forced families to often make-do on one meal a day.
 This means that farming typically provides little in terms of economic opportunity.
 In 2018, we piloted a solar-powered irrigated community farm to allow farmers to harvest year-round, thereby increasing the annual incomes of everyone in the local area.